Kerl13/ocaml-doctest/README.md

 ## Disclaimer

-`ocaml-doctest` is at a very early stage of development, so expect bugs and API changes.
-Any feedback is welcome though, so don't hesitate to contact me, fill an issue, or send PRs / patches.
+`ocaml-doctest` is at an early stage of development, so expect bugs and API changes.
+However it should kinda work now and any feedback from early testers is welcome!
+Don't hesitate to get in touch with me and/or fill an issue if you encounter problems.
+Pull requests / patches are also welcome.

 ## Dune integration